Record and Playback Plugin

 action_name

-: The name of the playback action to start;skip_duration_s
+: The name of the playback action to be started;skip_duration_s

 data='{